 A note on child sexual abuse

-If you suspect a child is being abused, contact Child Youth and Family on 0508 FAMILY (0508 326 459) where you can speak to a trained social worker.
+If you suspect a child is being abused, contact Oranga Tamariki on 0508 FAMILY (0508 326 459) where you can speak to a trained social worker.

 Remember, if you have been sexually assaulted, it’s not your fault.
 The responsibility for sexual assault lies with the person who did it.
 It doesn’t matter whether you had been drinking, were out late at night, what kind of clothes you were wearing or if you had agreed to go out on a date with them.

-It’s a good idea to see your doctor so they can treat any injuries, protect you against unwanted pregnancy and sexually transmitted infections and collect medical evidence in case you decide to report the assault to the police.
+It’s a good idea to see your doctor so they can treat any injuries and protect you against unwanted pregnancy and sexually transmitted infections.
+They may also refer you to a specialised doctor to collect forensic evidence in case you decide to report the assault to the police.

 If you are over 16 years old, you can see a doctor without having to report your assault – many are not reported and it’s up to you whether you do or not.